OCISRAEL/oci-foundations-lab/README.md

     ```⚠️Note: Your string name may differ depending on your setup⚠️```

-9. ⚠️ Save the full string - you'll need it later ⚠️
+9. ⚠️ Save the full updated string - you'll need it later ⚠️

 10. Scroll up & Click **Database actions** and then **View all database actions**.